Can't Sleep? What to Do About Insomnia

 Are there medications to treat insomnia?

-There are drugs that may help with insomnia but they should only be tried after consulting with your doctor and trying the techniques described on this page.
-You should always discuss the potential risks and benefits of sleep medications with your doctor.
-Also avoid using sleep medications every night for long periods of time; it is possible to become dependent upon them for sleep.
+There are drugs that may help with insomnia but they should only be tried after consulting with your doctor and trying some of the natural techniques listed above.
+You should always discuss the potential risks and benefits of sleep medications with your doctor—using sleep medications for extended periods can cause you to become dependent upon them for sleep.